-By: /s/ MORTIMER B. ZUCKERMAN

-Mortimer B. Zuckerman

-Chairman of the Board and Chief Executive Officer

-By: /s/ DOUGLAS T. LINDE

-- Douglas T. Linde

-Director and President

-By: /s/ LAWRENCE S. BACOW

-- Lawrence S. Bacow

-Director

-By: /s/ Zoë Baird Budinger

-5 Zoë Baird Budinger

-Director

-By: /s/ CAROL B. EINIGER

-0 Carol B. Einiger

-Director

-By: /s/ DR. JACOB A. FRENKEL

-Dr. Jacob A. Frenkel

-Director

-By: /s/ MATTHEW J. LUSTIG

-- Matthew J. Lustig

-Director

-By: /s/ Alan J. Patricof

-Alan J. Patricof

-Director

-By: /s/ MARTIN TURCHIN

-Martin Turchin

-Director
+Date: /s/ MICHAEL E. LABELLE By: February 28, 2012 Michael E. LaBelle Senior Vice President, Chief Financial Officer Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the Registrant, and in the capacities and on the dates indicated.
+February 28, 2012 By: MORTIMER B. ZUCKERMAN Mortimer B. Zuckerman Chairman of the Board and Chief Executive Officer By: DOUGLAS T. LINDE Douglas T. Linde Director and President /s/ LAWRENCE S. BACOW By: Lawrence S. Bacow Director /s/ Zoë Baird Budinger By: Zoë Baird Budinger Director /s/ CAROL B. EINIGER By: Carol B. Einiger Director /s/ DR. JACOB A. FRENKEL By: Dr. Jacob A. Frenkel Director By: /s/ MATTHEW J. LUSTIG Matthew J. Lustig Director By: /s/ ALAN J. PATRICOF Alan J. Patricof Director By: /s/ MARTIN TURCHIN Martin Turchin Director By: /s/ DAVID A. TWARDOCK David A. Twardock Director 164